zbm-dev/zfsbootmenu/README.md

  * [mbuffer](http://www.maier-komor.de/mbuffer.html)
  * [perl Config::IniFiles](https://metacpan.org/pod/Config::IniFiles)

-If you want to create an unified EFI file (kernel, initramfs, command line), the following additional tools will be needed:
+If you want to create an unified EFI file (kernel, initramfs, command line), you will also need:

-* gnu objcopy (typically packaged as binutils)
-* linuxx64.efi.stub (typically packaged as gummiboot)
+* linuxx64.efi.stub (typically packaged with gummiboot)

 Your distribution should have packages for these already.